Aribeth07/my_python_exercise/README.md

 # my_python_exercise
-Simple projects I worked on
+Simple projects that I worked on